 Here at empow we use Logstash together with Elastic Search as the backend data-lake for our SIEM platform to collect, normalize and enrich logs received from security products.

 While Logstash is quite flexible and enables us to easily write new parsers for any new products in hours, the fact that it relies on a single pipeline raised some configuration concerns and requires some logic and attention to ensure that each log is processed by the correct parser.

 Thus, when Elastic released its Logstash multi-pipeline and pipeline-to-pipeline technologies we were happy to adopt these features to mitigate these configuration concerns.

-THE ADVANTAGES OF MULTI-PIPELINE AND PIPELINE-TO-PIPELINE CONFIGUATIONS
+THE ADVANTAGES OF MULTI-PIPELINE AND PIPELINE-TO-PIPELINE CONFIGURATIONS

 Using the multi-pipeline feature, each product has its own independent parser consisting of an input, parser logic (filter section in Logstash) and output.